eno-lang/eno/README.md

 *DETAILS.md* contains a work in progress write-up of the more intricate details of the eno language specification (those more relevant to implementing than to using it).

+*eno.abnf* contains a work in progress formal description of eno's grammar in ABNF notation.

+*FAQ.md* contains mixed language details in Q&A format.

 *TERMINOLOGY.md* contains a glossary with all terms that are used to describe the eno language.

-The technical specification write-up in ABNF notation is currently work in progress, in the meantime please gather further information from the the [website](https://eno-lang.org) and the terminology glossary, and feel free to open an issue here in the issue tracker if anything is unclear.
+Further information can be gathered from the resources on the [website](https://eno-lang.org), also feel free to open an issue here in the [issue tracker](https://github.com/eno-lang/eno/issues) if anything is unclear.

 ## Encoding